KubaiDoLove/tdf/README.md

 # Help

-### List of all command
-To see all available commands execute in your terminal "tdf -h"
+- To see all available commands execute in your terminal "tdf -h"

-> If you want more info about command, type tdf \<name of command\> -h.
-> For example "tdf component -h".
+- If you want more info about command, type tdf \<name of command\> -h.
+For example "tdf component -h".